CBP No Longer Requires Proof of COVID-19 Vaccination for Air Passengers from Any Country

 COVID-19 and Travel Information

-CBP’s Carrier Liaison Program announced the rescission, effective 12:01 (ET) today, May 12, 2023, the COVID-19 vaccination requirement for all airline or other aircraft passengers arriving in the United States from any foreign country.
-In other vaccine news, CDC provided,
+Effective 12:01 AM (ET) today, May 12, 2023, the COVID-19 vaccination requirement for all airline and other aircraft passengers arriving in the United States from any foreign country has been rescinded.
+The U.S. Customs and Border Protection (CBP)’s Carrier Liaison Program announced this policy change, marking a significant step in the safe resumption of global travel.

 Covid-19 Vaccination